code-rhapsodie/dataflow-bundle/README.md

 The steps are executed in the order in which they are added.
 And finally, one or more writers save the row anywhere you want.

-Like shown in this schema, you can define more than one dataflow:
+As the following schema shows, you can define more than one dataflow:

 ![Dataflow schema](src/Resources/doc/schema.png)